-Employers cannot deny an employee’s right to use sick time or retaliate against an employee for using it.
+Employers cannot deny a covered employee’s right to use sick time or retaliate against an employee for using it.
 An employee may be able to file a lawsuit against the employer for California labor law violations.

-Below, our California employment and labor lawyers discuss the following frequently asked questions:
+Below, our California employment and labor lawyers discuss the following frequently asked questions (faqs):

 - 1. Who is eligible for paid sick leave in California?

 - 2. How much sick leave can I take?

 - 3. Can I take time off to care for my sick child?

 - 4. Can my employer say I have to work when I am unwell?

 - 5. Can I sue my employer?